 Baptist denominations and churches, which date to the 17th century, comprise one of the largest branches of Christianity in the Western world.
 While Christian churches in Baptist networks and associations have many similarities, they have differences, too.

 The Southern Baptist Convention is a type of Baptist church, yet it has distinct aspects when compared to other Baptist churches.
-The name “Southern” refers to its origins in the southern United States, though in recent years the denomination has expanded not only in America, but around the world.
+The name “Southern” refers to its origins in the southern United States, though in recent years, the denomination has expanded not only in America but around the world.

 What does the Southern Baptist church have in common with other Baptist churches?
 What differences does it have?
 Why has the denomination experienced so many controversies over the years?
 Keep reading to learn more.

 It has a unique history because of where it was established, but much of its theology and practice is similar to other like-minded Baptist churches.
-(Also see What’s the Difference Between First Baptist and Second Baptist?)

-In addition to subscribing to the key tenets of Protestant Christianity, Southern Baptist churches have these convictions in common with other Baptist churches including:
+In addition to subscribing to the key tenets of Protestant Christianity, Southern Baptist churches have these convictions in common with other Baptist churches, including:

 - The autonomy of local churches: All Baptist traditions believe with great conviction that local churches must operate independently.
 No regional, state, or district authority can select their pastor or leaders, determine their worship, or make decisions that impact the fellowship.
-The membership of the congregation, in cooperation with the pastor and governing board, make decisions for each church.
+The membership of the congregation, in cooperation with the pastor and governing board, makes decisions for each church.

 - The fellowship of local churches: Traditionally, Baptist churches, though autonomous, network and associate with other like-minded Baptist churches for the purposes of fellowship, evangelistic and missions work, Christian education, and other ministerial efforts.
 No decision that one church makes is binding on the decision of another.
-Their partnership is a cooperation.
+Their partnership is cooperative.
 (Also see What Does First Baptist Mean?)